manjay007/manjay007/README.md

 - 🔭 I’m currently working on Flutter App Development.
 - 🌱 I’m currently learning more about Machine Learning.
+- 👯 I’m looking to collaborate on Open Source projects.
-- 🤔 I’m looking for help with VelocityX and Firebase documentation.
+- 🤔 I’m looking for help with VelocityX documentation.
 - 💬 Ask me about Flutter or any tech related stuff.
 - 📫 How to reach me: [Twitter - @Manjay301](https://twitter.com/Manjay301) , [Linkedin - @manjay007](https://www.linkedin.com/in/manjay007)
 - 😄 Pronouns: He/His